oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/base-images/patch-images.md

 Using `rebase`, the new image can be created in one of two ways:

 - As a new WebLogic image from a base OS image (similar to the `create` command; recommended).

-- Or, as a new layer on an existing
+  **NOTE**:  Oracle strongly recommends rebasing your images with the latest security patches by applying the `--recommendedPatches` option.

-  WebLogic image in the repository that doesn't already have a domain home (similar to the `update` command; not recommended).
+- Or, as a base image, use WebLogic Server CPU images from OCR that do not already have a domain home.

   - Usage:
     - Set `--tag` to the name of the final new image.
     - Set `--sourceImage` to the WebLogic image that contains the WebLogic configuration.